 Can I Just Do A Perimenopause Test?

-Babe, wouldn’t it be nice if there was a test that could simply and accurately read + or - for perimenopause?
+Wouldn’t it be nice if there was a test that could simply and accurately read + or – for perimenopause?
 Just like a pregnancy test, it would be nice to be able to say, “Yep, I am in perimenopause” or “Nope, I feel like hell for another reason.”
 While the testing is not as simple and straightforward as a pregnancy test, there are some perimenopause test tools that doctors use to determine if a woman is in perimenopause.

 If you notice that you have some (or all) of the 34 symptoms of perimenopause, you may want to schedule a time to meet with your gynecologist.
-To prepare for this visit, you will want to monitor your symptoms, their severity, and their frequency.
+To prepare for this visit, you will want to monitor your symptoms, their severity, and frequency.
 Also, you will want to track your periods so you can talk about any changes or irregularities.
 Sometimes, describing your symptoms alone is enough for your doctor to determine whether or not you are in perimenopause.
 However, there are certain tests that can help determine how close you are to being in menopause.